Development of an offline and online hybrid model for the Integrated Forecasting System: Introduction

 \section{Introduction}

 Since early 2022 and the work of \citet{keisler-2022}, several fully data-driven global numerical weather prediction (NWP) models \citep[notably][]{pathak-2022, bi-2023, lam-2023} have been proposed.
 These machine learning weather prediction (MLWP) models are based on machine learning methods (neural networks in particular) and are trained using a very large reanalysis dataset of the Earth system, the ERA5 reanalysis \citep{hersbach-2020} produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).
 The advantage of using reanalyses as training dataset of the MLWP models is that they are in general more accurate than raw observations.
 More importantly, it circumvents the issue that Earth observations are always sparse (i.e., not available on a regular computational grid) and often indirectly related to the forecast quantities of interest, which is problematic for standard machine learning approaches.
-Despite being a technological breakthrough --- MLWP models are able to produce forecasts with an accuracy arguably competitive with the best physics-based NWP models at a fraction of the computational time and cost --- they also have their weaknesses.
+Despite being a technological breakthrough --- deterministic MLWP models are able to produce forecasts with an accuracy arguably competitive with the best physics-based NWP models at a fraction of the computational time and cost --- they also have weaknesses.
 First, data-driven models are trained using a reanalysis dataset, which, even though it represents our best knowledge of the state of the Earth system over the past, is still affected by biases which mainly come from the use of a physics-based model in the assimilation system used to produce the reanalysis.
 A solution to mitigate the biases would be to update the reanalysis dataset using the trained MLWP model, effectively combining data assimilation and machine learning as originally proposed by \citet{brajard-2020, bocquet-2020}.
-However, the existing MLWP models are by construction designed for forecasting tasks and are far from being suitable for assimilation purposes \citep{bocquet-2023}.
+However, the existing MLWP models are by construction designed for forecasting tasks and are far from being suitable for assimilation purposes \citep{bocquet-2023, bonavita-2024}, because their horizontal and vertical spatial and temporal resolutions are not sufficient, but more importantly because they lack physical consistency.
 Beyond these considerations, they also present some limitations in the forecast applications.
 In particular, they tend to produce progressively smoother predictions, which can be seen as a consequence of the \enquote{double penalty effect} (these models are usually trained using mean squared or mean absolute error as loss function).
-Consequently, they struggle to represent fundamental dynamical balances in the atmosphere such as geostrophic/ageostrophic flows and divergent/rotational winds as illustrated by \citet{bonavita-2023}.
-Hybrid modelling, in other words using a physics-based core model supplemented by a data-driven component, can be seen as a potential solution to overcome, or at least mitigate, the limitations of both traditional NWP models and new MLWP models.
+Consequently, they struggle to represent fundamental dynamical balances in the atmosphere such as geostrophic/ageostrophic flows and divergent/rotational winds as illustrated by \citet{bonavita-2024}.
+Generative MLWP models have recently been proposed as a potential way to circumvent these issues \citep{price-2024, finn-2024a} by relying on ensembles.
+Hybrid modelling, in other words using a physics-based core model supplemented by a data-driven component, can be seen as a{another} potential solution to overcome, or at least mitigate, the limitations of both traditional NWP models and new{deterministic} MLWP models.